-Mexico seems to never leave the spotlight, either if it is for a new sprout of gruesome violence, the Army taking over an entire State, or the discovery of another mass grave for which nobody will ever make jail time.
-Even Colombia has managed to shake off its reputation and circumstances from the past decades and come in brand new.
+Mexico seems never to leave the spotlight, either if it is for a new sprout of gruesome violence in the Southern States of the Republic, the Army taking over an entire State, or the discovery of another mass grave for which nobody will ever make jail time.
+Even Colombia has managed to shake off its bad reputation and circumstances from the past decades and come in brand new.

 Many questions arise from the permanently stirred Mexican situation, but the big one remains the same: does Mexico has a future?
-Being classified a MINT has any impact on daily life and economy?
-Was Stratford right about Mexico being a failed country, left behind by the prosperity boom and peace enjoyed by its Latin American partners?
+Being classified as a MINT had any impact on daily life and economy?
+Was Stratford right about Mexico being a failed country, orphaned from the prosperity and stability enjoyed by its Latin American neighbours?

-Despite Mexico has a long tradition of failed governments, particularly in the 19th and early 20th centuries, the current situation is not of a failed State.
-Period.
-It is true, though, that many areas are slipping away from Federal Government control, and in the almost entire country has already lost the monopoly on the legitimate use of force, but is precisely the Federal Government the last bastion and backer of public services and certain levels of justice, safety and order or least, an appearance of them, which is equally important.
-At State/local level it might seem everybody is losing it, but the Federal Government, through its multiple agencies and institutions glues it all together, with more or less success.
+It is true that many regions of the country are slipping away from the control of the Federal Government, and that in almost the entire country, it has already lost the monopoly on the legitimate use of force, but is precisely the Federal Government the last bastion of public services and certain levels of justice, safety and order.
+Or least, an illusion of them, which is fairly important.
+At State/local level, it might seem everybody is losing it, but the Federal Government, through its multiple agencies and institutions, manages to glue it all together, with more or less success.

-So Mexico is not becoming a Wasteland and its cities Megatons anytime soon despite what it might seem from outside.
-But even not being on the verge of a Borderland live reenactment (as many seem to want), there’s an issue to be addressed: the stillness of the country.
-We’re not hitting rock bottom, but it doesn’t seem also we’re freeing ourselves from the same burden we’ve been dragging since the Revolution of 1910.
+So Mexico is not becoming a Wasteland and its cities Megatons anytime soon, despite what it might seem from the outside.
+But despite not being on the verge of a Borderland live reenactment (as many seem to want), there’s a huge issue to be addressed: the stillness of the country.
+We’re not hitting rock bottom, but it doesn’t also seem we’re freeing ourselves from the same burden we’ve been dragging since the Revolution of 1910.

-Mexico seems locked in permanent apathy and inertia over key issues, there are no visible changes, no fight and no push forward, the country seems to be in the same shape and have the same issues as a century ago, and no, Dudeism is not the dominant religion here.
+Mexico seems locked in permanent apathy and inertia over critical issues; there are no key changes; there is no fight and no push forward.
+The country seems to be in the same shape and have the same issues as a century ago, and no, Dudeism is not the dominant religion here.

 So the question about Mexico should be: why isn’t the country moving?

-There are many answers to this question, but for me, there are 10 critical issues that hamper Mexico‘s future.
+There are many answers to this question, but for me, there are ten critical issues that hamper Mexico‘s future.